 Enter data observations in a data collection form

-Data collection forms for each sampling plan are accessible via the operator dashboard.
+Data collection forms for each Real-Time SPC sampling plan are accessible via the Operator Dashboard.
 Before you can collect data, you must have a defined sampling plan with specified measures, collection methods, and data sources.

 Add a station to the operator dashboard